Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

 final version of each laboratory and practical assignment and examination.

-Taking inspiration from the principles of specification-based grading, the grade that a student receives on laboratory assignments will have the following components:
+Taking inspiration from the principles of specification-based grading, the grade that a student receives on the laboratory assignments will have the following
+components:

   - Percentage of Correct GatorGrader Checks: Students are encouraged to repeatedly try to implement a Python program that passes all of